munzekm/MegaMunzek/content/welcome.md

   attributionLink:
 featured: true
 authors:
-  - ghost
+  - Megan
 date: Tue Jun 12 2018 18:59:59 GMT+0100 (IST)
 tags:
-  - getting-started
+  - A little bit about me:)
 ---

 Hello!
-Welcome to my page, :)

 This page will help you learn a little bit about myself and what my interests are!

-We know that first impressions are important, so we've populated your new site with some initial **Getting Started** posts that will help you get familiar with everything in no time.
-This is the first one!

 ### There are a few things that you should know about me:
-My name is Megan Munzek and I am a Computer Science Student at Allegheny College.
+1. My name is Megan Munzek and I am a student at Allegheny College.
+I am studying Computer Science and Communications Arts.
 1. empress-blog is designed to be a static site version of the amazing [Ghost blogging platform](https://ghost.org/)

-I am a student athlete on the swimming and diving team at allegheny college.
+1. I am a student athlete on the swimming and diving team at allegheny college.
 1. empress-blog is designed for developers who know how to deploy a static site (folder of html files and assets) using something like S3 or even just on NGINX.
-I am a technical assisant in the film and video production at Allegheny College.
+1. I am a technical assisant in the film and video production at Allegheny College.
 1. If you are slightly less tech savvy or if you want to manage your blog outside of just a set of files in a git repo we highly recommend signing up for [Ghost](https://ghost.org/pricing/)

 ### Quick Start